jdillard/personal-site/source/_trips/2024-04-02-la-vallee-blanche-chamonix.md

 ![First push](/assets/images/trips/2024-04-02-la-valee-blanche/first-push.png "First push"){: .shadow-5.oversized}{: loading="lazy"} <small><i>First push through the soft snow and low visibility.</i></small>

-Due to low visibility, we decide to hug the rock to keep a reference point.
-Rolling down hills of powder trying to keep up with the guide.

-Stopping for the occasional picture, soaking in the sweeping terrain and to allow our legs to catch their breath.
+After discussing the low visibility, we decided the best option was to hug the rock so that we could maintain a reference point for the glaciers.
+Around the corner we reached rolling hills of powder as tryed our best to keep up with Pierre, each person getting fresh tracks the whole way down.
+Only stopping briefly for the occasional picture, we soaked in the sweeping terrain and allowed our legs to catch their breath.

 ![Front of the pack](/assets/images/trips/2024-04-02-la-valee-blanche/front-of-the-pack.png "Front of the pack"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Maintaining fresh lines at the front of the pack.</i></small>

-Pierre's persistence payed off as we stayed towards the front of the pack, sometimes taking lead.

-We navigated the glacier field with ease before ending up in the flat section and a quick break to eat in the sun and take more videos.
+Pierre's persistence continues to pay off as we stay towards the front of the pack, sometimes even taking the lead.
+Due to all the recent snow, we navigate the glacier field with ease before finally reaching the flat section past the toe of the glacier.
+The perfeect location for a quick lunch.

 <div class="video oversized landscape pv2">
   <div class="fl-ns w-50-ns w-100 pl5-ns">